pierrick-libert/ts-seed-api/README.md

 When contributing the code you confirm that:

 * Your contribution is created by you
-* You understand and agree that your contribution is private, will be stored indefinitely, can be redistributed as the part of Kalvad, modified or completely removed from Kalvad
+* You understand and agree that your contribution is public, will be stored indefinitely, can be redistributed as the part of the project, modified or completely removed from the project
 * You waive all rights to your contribution
-* Unless you request otherwise, you can be mentioned as the author of the contribution in the Kalvad documentation and change log
+* Unless you request otherwise, you can be mentioned as the author of the contribution in the project documentation and change log